GreatGrant/GreatGrant/README.md

-I am a software developer and an undergraduate of <b>computer and Communication enginnering,</b> at Abbubakar Tafawa Balewa University ATBU Bauchi.
+I am a software developer and an undergraduate of <b>computer and Communication enginnering,</b> at Abubakar Tafawa Balewa University ATBU, Bauchi.
 I'm passionate about technology and its efficacy in solving problems.